 We originally started this blog as a diary for when Stanley is older and a way for us to show him what he had to go through.
 We didn’t think for a minute how far and wide this would spread or even the opportunities we would have to spread the awareness of Cystic Fibrosis.
 As for the countries, we’ve reached; Stanley’s blog has travelled through America, China and even Australia.
 We didn’t even imagine we’d be making appearances on the radio, telling our story for America or appearing on the local news helping NHS Leicester spread the word about Cystic Fibrosis.
 And we certainly didn’t imagine Stan would be at the heart of all of this or that the blog would inspire so many – but deep down we did, we wanted to shout as loud as possible, we wanted to show you all who our boy Stanley is and for us this is the beginning.

 I wouldn’t change the last year for the world even though in the mist of it all we as a family have gone through our most challenging times.
 I wouldn’t change Stanley; he is who he is and here for a purpose and as we’ve said before Cystic Fibrosis isn’t Stanley.
 The past year can only make us stronger, help us learn, help us adapt to a life we never thought would happen to us.
 We are all strong but in the same breath we’re human, we’re fragile and that’s normal and that’s one thing I have been battling the past year – raw emotion and accepting that apart of me will never be the same.
-From the very moment we found out I’ve been heartbroken and I have ever since, a feeling that hasn’t faded and in honesty I don’t think it will;
+From the very moment we found out I was heartbroken and I have been ever since, a feeling that hasn’t faded and in honesty I don’t think it will;

 A pint and football with me go hand in hand but the moment you ask me to speak about emotion or the like a dawn of silence breaks; I think this is just the way us men are wired.
 For me rather than talking I think I reacted and in a way the bike ride from London to Paris was my reaction.
 A way to show my boys we’ll carry on fighting, that maybe CF dealt us a blow but we’ll throw one straight back.